 iFoundries follows the methodologies of inbound marketing where marketing plays a crucial role in supporting sales by creating highly relevant content to attract, engage and delight prospects at each stage of the buyer journey and push them down the marketing funnel for sales to close.

 Sales should understand each marketing role in order to get the right support eg. brand marketing, content marketing, public relations, demand generation, product marketing, etc. The best salespeople will know how to leverage the skills and different marketing functions and capabilities whenever and wherever needed.

 6. Ensure sales enablement resources are highly accessible

-Sales enablement resources such as brochures, eBooks, presentation decks should be highly accesible to both teams.
+Sales enablement resources such as brochures, eBooks, presentation decks should be highly accessible to both teams.
 Marketing can be creating a host of great content and material but unreachable to sales easily.
-Resources are wasted where relevant offers and specific content can be available for certain personas that sales is reaching out to.
+Resources are wasted where relevant offers and specific content can be available for certain personas that sales are reaching out to.

 7. Marketers should think about products the way salespeople do

 This is painfully honest but true.
 Most marketers do not know the products they are marketing well enough.
 The best salespeople are taught to understand in all ways what they were selling.
 If marketers knew their products as well as anyone in sales, both teams will be far more powerful when united.

 Just over one-third of salespeople believe that marketing knows what they need from them, but 59% of marketers think they know what sales require from them.

 A sales enablement strategy is the approach your business takes to provide sales with the resources they need to effectively sell.
 This strategy is tailored to your specific sales team’s needs so they can target your audience and close more deals.
 It should include an analysis of the resources, tools, content, and information you provide sales with to ensure it’s helping them convert more leads and audience members into customers.